 Unlike all the other plugins above, this plugin is not for your visitors to upload files but for yourself.

 We sometimes want to upload and host files on our WordPress website that we can not upload from the media screen because they are not media files.

 Therefore, we find ourselves using an external hosting cloud such as Dropbox or Amazon S3 to upload our files.

 Before file manager plugins, it was possible to upload files to WordPress only when using FTP software but not anymore.

 Thanks to Filester, you will be able to access your WordPress files and even upload different types of files.

 After installing and activating the plugin, navigate the file manager tab and your desired folder.
 Then, drag the file you would like to upload into the plugin.

 - Can access WordPress files without FTP.

-Feel free to try all the plugins above on your website and decide for yourself which is the best one for your needs.
+Feel free to try all the plugins above yourself and decide which fits your needs the best.

-If you already using one, let us know in the comment box below which one it is and why you decided that one specifically.
+If you are already using one, let us know why you decided that specifically in the comment box below.